-As teams continue to shift toward microservices, the volume of data that companies are generating has become too large for traditional downstream platforms to handle.
-As a result, index locations are bogged down and platform performance degrades.
-Teams are either having to accept a more costly and slower approach to observability or simply drop some of their data – neither of which is an ideal option for today’s standards.
+As teams shift toward microservices, the volume of data that companies generate has become too large for traditional downstream platforms to handle.
+As a result, index locations are bogged down, and platform performance degrades.
+Teams either have to accept a more costly and slower approach to observability or simply drop some of their data – neither of which is an ideal option for today’s standards.

 Everyone knows that these analytics are crucial for performing daily monitoring tasks.
 But teams that aren’t indexing all of their data lose visibility into discarded datasets.
-In any case, teams need a way to process their data further upstream in order to gain visibility – regardless of whether your log data is indexed in its raw format.
+Teams need a way to process their data further upstream to gain visibility – regardless of whether your log data is indexed in its raw format.

-To achieve this, Edge Delta uses several different Processors, including Regex, Ratio, Top K, and Trace Processors.
-In this blog we’re going to focus on two buckets: Dimensional Processors and Cluster Processors.
+To achieve this, Edge Delta uses several different Processors.
+In this blog we’re going to focus on two buckets: Log to Metric and Log to Pattern Processors.

-Cluster Processors enable you to route summaries of your log data downstream, versus complete raw datasets all the time.
-For example: let’s say one of your data sources generates a significant volume of INFO logs that your team doesn’t leverage frequently.
+You can also use this processor to support observability pipelines, in which you route summaries of your log data downstream.
+For example, let’s say one of your data sources generates a significant volume of INFO logs that your team doesn’t leverage frequently.
 Instead of indexing that data in its raw format, you can send a log cluster.
 When you apply this strategy at scale, you can save significantly on your observability bill, while giving your team visibility into the log data.